-- Students must keep workstations and classroom areas clean, sanitary, and clutter free at all times. - Students must clean their stations, including the floor, after each service. - Hair must be swept up immediately after a service is completed, before blow drying. - Workstations must be cleaned at the end of the day, prior to clocking out for the day. - Students may have their hair or other services done during scheduled student service days, as announced at the beginning of each month, unless otherwise approved by management.
+- Students must keep workstations and classroom areas clean, sanitary, and clutter free at all times. - Students must clean their stations, including the floor, after each service. - Hair must be swept up immediately after a service is completed, before blow drying. - Workstations must be cleaned at the end of the day, prior to clocking out for the day. - Students may have their hair or other services done Tuesday through Thursday.
 To receive a service, students must do the following prior to starting the service: - a.
-Request a permissions slip from an instructor. - b.
-Be scheduled off the service books by a Learning Leader and/or service desk. - c.
+Notify an instructor. - b.
+Be scheduled off the service books by a Learning Leader. - c.
 Pay for service supplies including perms, tints, bleaches, rinses, conditioning, treatments, manicures, nails, etc. - d.
 If a service guest comes in and the service desk personnel needs the student giving the personal service or the student receiving it to take care of the guest, then the students must reschedule their personal service and complete the assigned service guest appointment. - e.
 Personal services are considered rewards and scheduled for students who are up to date with all projects, tests, and worksheets.
 School assignments and successful learning are the priority.